-Just as you childproof your home, you should also make your environment safe for your dog.
+Just as you would childproof your home, you should also make your environment safe for your dog.
 Of course, only you can determine what this means in your home and make the necessary changes.
-However, you should definitely be aware of the following hazards and take appropriate action:
+You should definitely be aware of the following hazards and take appropriate action:

-Here is a list of foods that you should definitely add to your red list:
+Below is a list of foods that are dangerous for your dog:

-However, sometimes it is not immediately clear what has happened and you may not even have noticed that your dog has eaten rat poison, for example.
-It is therefore important to always keep a close eye on your dog and always consider the possibility of poisoning if the following symptoms occur:
+It is often not immediately clear what has happened.
+You may not even have noticed that your dog has eaten rat poison, for example.
+That is why it is important to always consider the possibility of poisoning when the following symptoms occur:

-In any case, if even one of these symptoms occurs, you should contact your veterinarian and check whether immediate action is necessary.
+In any case, if even one of these symptoms occurs, you should contact your veterinarian and check whether prompt action is necessary.

 If you are thinking about getting a rabbit as a pet, you should definitely research in advance how these animals like to live and what they need.
 Also ask yourself why you want a rabbit in the first place.
 These little hoppers should not be purchased purely as cuddly toys for the youngest animal lovers.
 Children in particular should learn from the outset that handling animals requires a certain amount of understanding and responsibility.